urbit/docs/learn/hoon/hoon-tutorial/egg-timer.md

 template = "doc.html"
 +++

-Arvo is divided up into parts called vanes.
-Gall is one of those vanes and it is the one responsible for providing an api for building stateful applications in Urbit.
+The Arvo operating system is divided up into modules called _vanes_.
+Gall is the vane responsible for providing an api for building stateful applications in Urbit.
 Gall is a complex system that takes a lot of getting used to so let's dip our toes in with a very simple app.

 ```